deytao/simplyforro/README.md

 ## Project

-Manage the SimplyForró community and provide informations for the members
+Manage communities such as Simply Forró and provide informations for the members.

 ## Requirements